JEP draft: Code reflection (Incubator)

 also capable of more complex transformations, such as building new blocks and

-retaining more control over associating values in the input and output models.
+retaining more control over associating items in the input and output models.

-The code reflection API provides many complex code transformers, such as those
+Code reflection provides many complex code transformers, such as those

 for progressively lowering code models, converting models into pure SSA-form,